saintUche/100m-200m-400m-sprint-correlation/README.md

 However the standard deviation was usually very small so although negative, different 100m and 200m times did not cause 400m times to vary much

 # Intepretaion
+When athletes finally specialise in the 400m's, they stop competing in the 100m and 200m events so even though they might have gotten faster, their last personal best in those events is not a representation of their current shape.
-It is known that some 400m athletes come down from 800m so may not be complete sprinters but fit enough to get to the 400m mark in a fast time.
+It is known that some 400m athletes come down from 800m so some may not be complete sprinters but fit enough to get to the 400m mark in a fast time.
 This could explain the negative correlation.
-Maybe we do not have enough complete sprinters actually attempting to be good at the 400m in the UK.
+Maybe we do not have enough 'complete' sprinters actually attempting to specialise in the 400m in the UK.
-Maybe there are not enouhg coaoches in the UK that emphasise speed training in 400m
+Maybe there are not enough coaoches in the UK that emphasise speed training in 400m.

 Note: some athletes may have run their 100m and 200m personal best early on in their career and have not gone back to racing one so may actually be faster as they have improved in the 400m.
 This may emphasise the need for frequent testing on 100m and 200m times on 400m athletes in the UK.